 - Long Island Sound Monitoring: In response to the increasingly critical need to document summer hypoxic conditions in western Long Island Sound and its embayments, IEC has monitored dissolved oxygen, as well as key water quality parameters relevant to hypoxia, in far western Long Island Sound every summer since 1991.
 IEC continues to expand this monitoring, with monthly "winter" surveys added, resulting in a year-round monitoring program.
-IEC also partners with Save the Sound to perform monitoring in support of the Unified Water Study, a comprehensive project to assess and compare the ecological health in over 30 long Island sound embayments using consistent methodologies and schedules. - Harmful Algal Blooms (HABs): IEC is committed to assisting with the growing need to track the occurrence of and assess the impact of Harmful Algal Blooms.
+IEC also partners with Save the Sound to perform monitoring in support of the Unified Water Study, a comprehensive project to assess and compare the ecological health in over 30 Long Island sound embayments using consistent methodologies and schedules.
+In FY21, IEC was awarded expanded funding from EPA's Long Island Sound office to perform pathogen trackdown surveys in areas adjacent to shellfish harvesting waters to mitigate pathogen sources and ultimately reduce the size and duration of these closures. - Harmful Algal Blooms (HABs): IEC is committed to assisting with the growing need to track the occurrence of and assess the impact of Harmful Algal Blooms.
 Through federal funds awarded in 2019, IEC is expanding its laboratory capabilities to include the ELISA method for detecting Microcystins and other toxins produced by cyanobacteria using toxin-specific kits, including the procurement of required equipment and development of standard operating procedures (SOPs).
 This will enable IEC to help NYSDEC and other regional partners assess HABs.
 Additional funding would allow IEC to upgrade and expand its instrumentation to allow for the analysis of a broader scope of cyanotoxins. - Pathogens: IEC performs pathogen analyses throughout New York Harbor to assess recreational water quality.
-Recent projects include monitoring the Harlem River and Bronx River through a partnership with USGS and the Federal Urban Waters Program, a partnership which is continuing in 2021. - IEC's laboratory is NYSDOH ELAP certified to perform a wide scope of parameters including pathogen indicators and nutrients in surface water.
+Recent projects include monitoring the Harlem River and Bronx River through a partnership with USGS and the Federal Urban Waters Program, a partnership which is continuing in 2022.
+In addition, IEC is expanding its pathogen monitoring in Long Island Sound waters, as mentioned above. - IEC's laboratory is NYSDOH ELAP- certified to perform a wide scope of parameters including pathogen indicators and nutrients in surface water.
 IEC currently performs surface water monitoring throughout the year in western Long Island Sound for a suite of nutrients including nitrogen and phosphorus.
 Additional funding would allow IEC to procure additional instruments to expand nutrient analytical capabilities and capacity.